chronoxor/gil/README.md

 ~/gil/sample/CppLogging/modules/CppCommon/modules/CppBenchmark - DUPLICATE!
 ```

-The first problem if somebody updated `CppBenchmark` and want to get the fix
+The first problem if you updated `CppBenchmark` and want to get the fix in all
-in all dependent repositories we have to update them manually with the set of
+dependent repositories we have to update them manually with the set of
 `git subtree pull` commands:
 ```shell
 # Commit and push changes in CppBenchmark repository